Sxmon17/Sxmon17/README.md

 ## 💫 About Me:

+🗺️ Living and learning in Vienna
+🏫 HTL Rennweg, 1030 Wien for Informationtechnology
 🔭 I’m currently working on ![png-texter](https://github.com/Sxmon17/png-texter)</br>
 🧪 I’m currently learning how to write real world application in rust.</br>